zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 The above will establish a **link between all artifacts that pass through this ZenML pipeline and this model**.
 This includes the **technical model** which is what comes out of the `svc_trainer` step.
 You will be able to see all associated artifacts and pipeline runs, all within one view.

-Further, this pipeline run and all other pipeline runs that are configured with this model version will be linked to this model as well.
+Further, this pipeline run and all other pipeline runs that are configured with this model configuration will be linked to this model as well.

 You can see all versions of a model, and associated artifacts and run like this: